lni/dragonboat-example/README.md

 ## About ##
 This repo contains examples for [dragonboat](http://github.com/lni/dragonboat).

+Please first make sure you have the dragonboat library installed, instructions can be found [here](http://github.com/lni/dragonboat).

 ## Examples / [中文版](README.CHS.md) ##

 * [Example 1](helloworld) - Hello World